Find Affordable College Courses

 $53,530 Average Tuition & Fees

-Loyola University Maryland came in at #7 in this year’s edition of the Best Value Writing Studies Schools in Maryland ranking.
-Located in the city of Baltimore, Loyola Maryland is a private not-for-profit college with a medium-sized student population.
+With a ranking of #7, Loyola University Maryland did quite well on this year’s best value schools for writing studies students.
+Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit school with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Loyola Maryland are $53,530 a year.
 Writing majors at Loyola Maryland take out an average of $27,000 in student loans while working on their egree.